 This Instant Pot Baked Beans recipe using dry beans, and no soaking required, will knock your socks off!
 Tender cooked beans, all made from scratch, in a delicious sweet and smokey sauce.

-- 16 oz. dry navy or pinto beans
+- 16 ounces dry navy or pinto beans

 - 8 cups water